Last Updated on September 27, 2022 by heally

 - Some possible side effects: Light therapy is generally not recommended for bipolar disorder sufferers, as it can contribute to mania.
 It can also cause side effects such as eye strain, headaches, and nausea — particularly for people with eye conditions.

-If light isn’t your thing, well there’s evidence that Vitamin D supplements may help treat seasonal depression and affective disorder as well.
+If the light isn’t your thing, well there’s evidence that Vitamin D supplements may help treat seasonal depression and affective disorder as well.
 Especially in patients with low vitamin D (an estimated 40% of Americans have a Vitamin D deficiency).
 While results have been inconsistent, there have been promising results.
 In one study, a single 100,000 I.U. dose of vitamin D seemed to give better results in improving depression than a month of light therapy.

 Other Natural Ways to get Vitamin D